arunkjoyson/SEP_Assignement2/README.md

 ## Assumptions:

-- AI developers need a structured way to interact with the training dataset.
+1. AI developers need a structured way to interact with the training dataset.
-- Unauthorized access to training data should be prevented.
+2. Unauthorized access to training data should be prevented.

 ## Validation:

-- Ask: How do you retrieve and submit training data now?
+- Ask: How do you retrieve and submit training data now?[1]
 - Perform security penetration testing on the API.
+[2]
   - **Follow-Up Questions:**
     - What security measures are currently in place for the API?
     - How often is penetration testing conducted?
-- Ensure API response times meet performance benchmarks.
+- Ensure API response times meet performance benchmarks.[2]
   - **Follow-Up Questions:**
     - What are the current API response times?
     - How do these times compare to performance benchmarks?
 - Implement and test role-based access control mechanisms.
+[2]
   - **Follow-Up Questions:**
     - What role-based access controls are implemented?
     - How effective are these controls in preventing unauthorized access?